kathung6/Cpp-Practice/README.md

-This repository contains every c++ project I've completed so far.
-Projects: fizzbuzz, rock paper scissors
+This repository contains every c++ project I've completed so far and some practice projects and code I've done.
+Project include: fizzbuzz, and rock paper scissors.